wabualela/wabualela/README.md

-# Hi friend, Hello friend welcome to hub.
+# Hi friend, Hello friend, how are you? hopefully good & well.

 I'm Wail (pronounce while) a Full Stack Developer from Khartoum, SUDAN